Daily Weather Forecast For Cottondale - NewsBreak

 Daily Weather Forecast For Cottondale

-COTTONDALE, AL(Updated at 8am ET)Here's your weather forecast for the next four days.
+COTTONDALE, FL(Updated at 8am ET)Here's your weather forecast for the next four days.

 Saturday, October 2